 Also Read: Crop Production and Management

-They are added to improve the yield of the crops.
+They are added to improve the yield of the crops

-Fertilizers improve the water holding capacity of the plants and increase root depth.
+Fertilisers improve the water holding capacity of the plants and increase root depth.

 Frequently Asked Questions

-What are the different types of fertilizers?
+What are the different types of fertilisers?

-What are the main components of fertilizers?
+What are the main components of fertilisers?

-What are the drawbacks of using fertilizers?
+What are the drawbacks of using fertilisers?

 Algal blooms are brought on by the fertilisers’ surplus nutrients that wash off into bodies of water.
 Sometimes these algae blooms prevent streams from moving freely.
 The oxygen level of the water is decreased when the algae die and drop to the bottom of the water bodies.
 Additionally, using too many fertilisers weakens the soil’s fertility.

 What is the significance of 10-10-10 in fertilisers?